 Tactile materials lend the Mazda CX-5 a real feeling of quality

-As if the Volkswagen Tiguan wasn’t enough, the arrival of the Skoda Kodiaq and SEAT Ateca several years ago, only added to the latest CX-5’s long list of rivals.
+As if the Volkswagen Tiguan wasn’t enough, the arrival of the Skoda Karoq and SEAT Ateca several years ago only added to the latest CX-5’s long list of rivals.
 It also has to go head-to-head with the Hyundai Tucson, our Car of the Year winner for 2022.
 The previous CX-5’s interior was attractive to look at, but couldn’t match the quality of those cars from the VW Group.

 For the latest model, Mazda has chosen to concentrate on improving feel rather than making big changes to the layout.
 There was nothing much wrong with the latter, so it has been wisely left alone.
-Most notably, the latest CX-5 is very quiet to travel in, with almost no noise from the tyres or the air as it passes over the car at speed.
+A bit more road noise makes it into the interior than we’d like - especially in GT Sport trim with its large wheels - but it’s still perfectly acceptable.
 The CX-5 is very smooth, too, especially on the 17-inch wheels of the SE-L.

 Mazda CX-5 dashboard